What is a professional home inspection?

 Why are specific items excluded in inspection contracts?

 While many professional inspectors maintain liberal follow-up policies regarding telephone or in-office consultation with customers after inspections, reinspection of corrective measures resulting from information developed during inspections is typically not offered.
-This is because qualified individuals or companies are expected to evaluate the conditions noted in the inspection report and make any appropriate and necessary corrections in accordance with all applicable industry standards and governmental codes, ordinances, and regulations.
+This is because qualified individuals or companies are expected to evaluate the conditions noted in the inspection report and make any appropriate and necessary corrections by all applicable industry standards and governmental codes, ordinances, and regulations.

 What about systems that are shut off or de-energized at the time of the inspection?